arlonproj/arlon/docs/declarative_clusters.md

 ### Teardown

 During teardown, the controller deletes the Kustomization directory in git if an override was used, then deletes the cluster application resource first and waits for it to disappear completely.
-It then deletes the arlon application resource.
+It then deletes the arlon application resource (which owns the namespace resource).
 This solves most of the CAPI/CAPA race conditions causing stuck resources.

 ### AppProfiles integration